 Loans granted to subsidiaries are measured at nominal value.
-Temporary impairment, which is recognized as an adjustment, is quantified by assessing its risk.
+Temporary impairment, which is recognised as a provision, is quantified on the basis of their risk assessment.

-2.4 Inventories
+2.4.
+Inventories

-Purchased inventories are stated at the lower of cost and net realizable amount.
+Purchased inventories are stated at the lower of cost and net realisable amount.
 Cost includes all costs related with its acquisition (mainly transport costs, customs duty, etc.).
 The weighted average cost method is applied for all disposals.

-Inventories generated from own production, i. e. work-inprogress and finished goods, are stated at the lower of production cost and estimated net realizable amount.
+Inventories generated from own production, i.e. work-in-progress and finished goods, are stated at the lower of production cost and estimated net realisable amount.
 Production cost includes direct and indirect materials, direct and indirect wages and production overheads.